 Student non-sports clubs, societies and publications run by students for students across the University can apply to register with the University via the Proctors.
-Please note that sports club registration and support is via the Sports Federation.
+Registration and support of sports clubs is via the Sports Federation.

 Why register a club, society or publication

 Registered clubs have access to benefits like University IT for the club, insurance cover, minibus hire through the University scheme, and financial support.
 After a period of continuous registration, clubs can apply for permission to use the University's name and coat of arms.

 To be eligible to register with the University, a non-sport club (whether a club, society, publication or other type of student association) must adopt the standard constitution and demonstrate, as part of the application, that it meets the following criteria:

 Originality: A new club is expected to be original and not duplicate the role of an existing club.
 Where new applications propose activities that either replicate or are similar to those already offered by other groups, the members will normally be advised to join or merge with the relevant club.